vpnry/ai-translation/README.md

 If any lines are missing, manually translate them and run the check again.

-**WARNING: LLMs often merge stanzas together, which can result in missing IDs.
-In such cases, I usually correct them manually.** You can test the translation with these stanzas:
+**WARNING: LLMs often merge stanzas (but not limited to only stanzas) together (often merged by meanings), which can result in missing IDs.
+In such cases, I usually have to correct them manually.** Example stanzas:

 > ID958=‘‘Āpattidassanussāho, na kattabbo kudācanaṃ;
 > ID959=Passissāmi anāpatti-miti kayirātha mānasaṃ.
 >
 > ID960=‘‘Passitvāpi ca āpattiṃ, avatvāva punappunaṃ;
 > ID961=Vīmaṃsitvātha viññūhi, saṃsanditvā ca taṃ vade.

-Finally, use **regex in VS Code** to remove line IDs after verification.

 ## 3. Generating Bilingual Files